TheSoftwareDesignLab/hall-of-apps-tools/README.md

 ### App Collection Discoveries
 <p align="justify">
-  This collection has <strong>YYY</strong> records and a total of <strong>36</strong> attributes.
-The following figure depicts the attributes data-type distribution.
+  This collection has <strong>YYY</strong> records and a total of <strong>36</strong> fields.
+The following figure depicts the fields data-type distribution.
 </p>

 Select Input <select id="chartTypesAppxaxis"></select>
 <svg id="chartTypesApp" width="500" height="450"></svg>

 <p align="justify">
-  As the figure shows, the <i>String</i> data-type is predominant in this collection, folowed by <i>Numeric</i> attributes.
+  As the figure shows, the <i>String</i> data-type is predominant in this collection, folowed by <i>Numeric</i> fields.
 In the same way, it's possible to evidence the same proportions when lookin at each individual country.
 </p>

 <p align="justify">
-  In addition to the above, the table below shows the data types of each of the attributes of the collection, as well as the percentage of null values.
+  In addition to the above, the table below shows the data types of each of the fields of the collection, as well as the percentage of null values.
 It is important to clarify that this analysis was done with a sample of <strong>70000</strong> records from the collection.
 </p>